 Here’s a great way to use late summer’s bumper crop of tomatoes.
 Seasoned with the characteristic herbs of Provence, this recipe for Baked Tomatoes Provençal can easily double if you have a surplus of tomatoes.

 - 2 large slices whole-grain bread

 - 3 to 4 basil leaves, minced

-- 1 tablespoon fresh oregano, minced, or 1/2 teaspoon dried
+- 1 tablespoon fresh oregano leaves, or 1 teaspoon dried

 - 1 clove garlic, minced, optional